 Reporting Texas focuses on unique and often hidden stories, using text, photos, audio, and video to provide in-depth views of people and places rarely seen in the news.

-If you have questions/comments about the site, please contact the Reporting Texas editor, Saif Shahin.
-We encourage readers to leave comments, which we reserve the right to edit.
+If you have questions/comments about the site, please contact the Reporting Texas editors, Deepa Fadnis and Ori Tenenboim.
+We encourage readers to leave comments, but we reserve the right to edit comments.

 Also, you can check us out on Twitter.